mar-we-tech/Click-n-Play/README.md

 ## 🔧 **Goal: Features & Highlights**

-- **Random selection from lists**: You can easily click on the picture one which you want to be randomize, and the generator will randomize it. 📋➡️🎲
+- **Random selection from lists**: You can easily click on the element (in that case buttons, icons etc.) one which you want to be randomize, and the generator will randomize it. 📋➡️🎲
 - **Simple and fast**: No complicated setup!
 Just click your desires, and the randomizer does the rest! 🔄⚡

 ## 👨‍💻 **Technologies & Tools**